Author David T. Wolf

 In this short story, Vera’s marriage has been dead for years.
 So when she reconnects with a childhood sweetheart, she seizes the chance to re-ignite her heart.
 But the comedy-of-errors affair she stumbles into leads to unspeakable consequences.
 Humiliation should have been punishment enough.
 But the arrival of “good news” during a board game is sending her straight to hell.
 Yet in the end, she achieves a small but significant triumph.

 "I loved this!"
+"A heart-wrenching tale"

 "Sad and funny and sad again,